wsxiaoys/ollie-template-starter/README.pochi.md

 - **lucide-react**: Lightweight SVG icon library with 1000+ icons.
 Import as `import { IconName } from "lucide-react"`.
 Perfect for buttons, navigation, status indicators, and decorative elements.
 - **recharts**: Declarative charting library built on D3.
 Import components like `import { LineChart, BarChart } from "recharts"`.
 Use for data visualization, analytics dashboards, and statistical displays.
 - **three, @react-three/fiber, @react-three/drei**: 3D graphics library with React renderer and helpers.
 Import as `import { Canvas } from "@react-three/fiber"` and `import { OrbitControls } from "@react-three/drei"`.
 Use for 3D scenes, visualizations, and immersive experiences.

+## Misc
+- Do not use todoWrite as this is relatively a straightforward task, try complete it in one go of writeFile